Vulcanostrol/ringgzprotocol/README.md

   Here, X and Y represent the target coordinates of the piece that the player is placing.
 Both of these coordinates range from 0-4.
 The move_type information block represents the type of piece the player is placing, these can be:

--Start base
+- Start base
--Base
+- Base
--Ring:
+- Ring:
-      -Smallest
+      - Smallest
-      -Small
+      - Small
-      -Normal
+      - Normal
-      -Huge
+      - Huge

   The color information block represents what color a player is moving with.
 Notice that the color is not mandatory to conform to the protocol.
 If the move_type information block is representing the starting base, the color does not have to be given.
 Otherwise, it has to be given.
 The colors can be:
-    -Primary
+    - Primary
-    -Secondary
+    - Secondary

   Move types and primary/secondary color string representations are found in the code.
 Colors are assigned on the client.
 The server always checks whether the move the player is making is valid.
 If it is not, the server resends the initial packet to the same client.
 Otherwise, the server send the following packet to all clients.
 Notice that not only x and y can be out of bounds, but also move_type and color can differ from the code.

-### MOVE;[x];[y];[move_type];&lt;color&gt;
+### MOVE;[x];[y];[username];[move_type];&lt;color&gt;

 All information in this packet is the same as in the previous packet.
 This will always be a valid move since the server only sends this packet if the move is valid.
+The only information block that was added was the username information block.
+This is the username of the player that made the move.

 ## Game Ended